learnbyexample/100_page_python_intro/100_page_python_intro.md

 * `l` prints code around the current statement the debugger is at, useful to visualize the progress of debug effort
 * `ll` prints entire code for the current function or frame
 * `s` execute current line, steps inside function calls
-* `n` execute current line, treats function as a single execution step
+* `n` execute current line, treats function call as a single execution step
 * `c` continue execution until the next breakpoint
 * `p expression` print value of an expression in the current context, usually used to see the current value of a variable
 * `h` list of available commands
     * `h c` help on `c` command
 * `q` quit the debugger

 Here's an example invocation of the debugger for the `num_funcs.py` program seen earlier in the [Importing your own module](#importing-your-own-module) section.
 Only the `n` command is used below.
-The line with `>` prefix tells you about the program file being debugged, current line number and function name.
+The line with `>` prefix tells you about the program file being debugged, current line number, function name and return value when applicable.
 The line with `->` prefix is the code present at the current line. `(Pdb)` is the prompt for this interactive session.
 You can also see the output of `print()` function for the last `n` command in the illustration below.

 ```bash
 $ python3.9 -m pdb num_funcs.py